 Frequently asked questions about Applied Behavior Analysis:

-- What is applied behavior analysis and how is it different to psychology?
+- What is applied behavior analysis?
 Applied behavior analysis is the study of behavior and the application of what we understand about behavior to improve the quality of life of the individual.
-Behavior analysts work with a broad variety of clients including children and families, students in schools, individuals wishing to improve their health related behavior, employees and employers, and individuals in institutions.
-At Chrysalis our areas of specialization are children and families, students in schools, and individuals wishing to improve their health related behaviors.
+Behavior analysts work with a broad variety of clients including children and families, couples, students in schools, individuals wishing to improve their health related behavior.

 Frequently asked questions about Acceptance and Commitment Therapy: